-Unfortunately we do not currently offer any scholarships or financial aid for students on our programmes, and opportunities for funding from third party sources tend to be limited for distance learning students.
+CeDEP offers one scholarship (Lady Barbara Judge Scholarship for Women) and the deadline is 31st of January 2019.
+The opportunities for funding from third party sources tend to be limited for distance learning students.
 However we are always searching for new sources of funding, and if any do become available, these will be posted on our website.
 Many CeDEP students are sponsored by their employers.
 This can entail full or partial coverage of course costs or, in some instances, allowances for study leave.
 Other students have gained support from their governments or external aid agencies, but most frequently students use their own private resources.

 Dependent on nationality, employment circumstances and other factors, funding and sponsorship sources can include: